A letter of recommendation is a formal letter that vouches for an applicant’s work, skills, character traits, potential, and academic performance.

 Speak to the candidate

 The writer should ensure that they spoke with the candidate to gain insight into the applicant’s position and goal related to it or the company and why this is important.
 This will ensure that the writer can draft a letter from an informed position.
-It also ensures that the contents of the recommendation letter complement the candidate’s application information.
+It also ensures that the contents of the letter complement the candidate’s application information.

 Explain why your opinion matters

-The letter of recommendation should also explain why the writer’s opinion matters.
+It should also explain why the writer’s opinion matters.
 For example, writers with a professional working relationship with candidates are taken more seriously than family members.
 In addition, it is believed that they provide an objective point of view of the applicant.
 Therefore, their opinion is a genuine observation of the applicant.

 Start with enthusiasm

-Starting the letter of recommendation with an enthusiastic statement helps capture the reader’s attention and demonstrates the writer’s confidence.
+Starting the letter with an enthusiastic statement helps capture the reader’s attention and demonstrates the writer’s confidence.
 In addition, this helps form a good impression on the recruiter about the application from the onset.

 Keep it positive